-How many NHS contracts like this are in place across the country already, positioning UnitedHealth to access commercially valuable patient data that the patients thought they had shared only with their family doctor?
+Optum has other NHS contracts like this, positioning UnitedHealth to access commercially valuable patient data that the patients thought they had shared only with their family doctor.

 The Optum website says that they currently operate referral services in Lincolnshire, Hounslow, Ealing and Brighton.